SET Goals:

 - Subject leader reviews check and report on the progress made by disadvantaged and SEND pupils.

-- Reviews take place on Pupil premium and recovery plans.
+- Reviews take place on Pupil premium.
 Updated plans are clear, evidence based and ensure pupils make progress from their different starting points.
 Gaps are identified and plans in place.
+Best practice is shared across trust schools.

 - SET collaboration is at the heart of future curriculum work.
 Leaders will explore where workload can be shared so that there is a clear plan for curriculum in place which teachers can adapt.